ObjectManagementGroup/mdsa-omg-core/README.txt

     Note that there *is no section 3 Bibliography*.
 LaTeX creates a bibliography for you, automatically, based on what sources you cite from the .bib files, and ensures it is formatted according to OMG requirements.

-    - submission.bib is your personal bibliography file, add your non-OMG, non-ISO, non-W3 references here.
+    - specification.bib is your personal bibliography file, add your non-OMG, non-ISO, non-W3 references here.
 For help with creating .bib entries, you can refer to any number of online resources, or ask me at the contact information at the end of this document.

     - In addition, you are free to create new files at this level for inclusion, if you would like.
 You would include them in your document using \subimport{}{MyFile}